 How do camera megapixels translate into print sizes?
 For instance, if I have a 24 MP camera, how large can I print?

-First of all, it’s important to recognize that a megapixel is approximately one million pixels.
+First, it’s important to recognize that a megapixel is approximately one million pixels.

 Second, you’ll need to know the specific dimensions of the images your camera produces.